hdkesting/RichTextCleaner/RichTextCleaner.README.md

 ## Source

-For anyone that is really interested, the sourcecode of this app is on GitHub: https://github.com/hdkesting/RichTextCleaner
+For anyone that is really interested, the full sourcecode of this app is on GitHub: https://github.com/hdkesting/RichTextCleaner